syl20lego/yamlcdk/README.md

 The correct format is detected automatically based on file content.
 This README is focused on CLI users.
 If you are developing yamlcdk itself, use [DEVELOPER.md](./DEVELOPER.md) (workflow/tests) and [ARCHITECTURE.md](./ARCHITECTURE.md) (internal design).

+## About This Project

+### Development & Philosophy

+This project is built with AI assistance—primarily GPT Codex 5.3 and Claude Opus 4.6—in places where it makes sense.
+It's designed to be simple for both AI and human developers to modify and extend.
+The philosophy, guidelines, and architecture are author-driven; contributions to both features and architecture are welcome.

+### Vision & Goals

+yamlcdk combines the simplicity of YAML configuration with the power and maturity of AWS CDK, delivering a lightweight integration that follows CDK conventions while keeping infrastructure definitions approachable.
+The goal is to support YAML-based infrastructure as code while enabling full testing, validation, and CDK integration—bringing both YAML and CDK strengths into a single CLI.

+### Format Support & Maturity

+yamlcdk supports three input formats with different maturity levels:

+- **yamlcdk format** — The primary, fully-featured format with complete support for all features.
+Recommended for new projects.
+- **CloudFormation YAML** — Native CloudFormation templates are supported with limited scope today, but support will grow as more features are added.
+- **Serverless Framework YAML** — Basic compatibility is provided for Serverless configs mapped onto yamlcdk's compiler model.
+Some plugins are supported natively, but there is no goal to support all plugins.
+Current support is best-effort for common use cases.

+All three formats maintain backward compatibility as the CLI evolves and new features are added.

+### Roadmap & Contributions

+yamlcdk is currently in the alpha phase.
+Plugin support is not extensively planned for the alpha phase, but once alpha is complete, we will have a better understanding of the architecture and plugin strategy going forward.
+Contributions are welcome for features, architecture improvements, documentation, and examples.

 ## Requirements

 - Node.js 20+